kubeshop/testkube/docs/executor-postman.md

 200 OK
 ```

-## Create new Postman test
+## **Create a New Postman Test**

-First we need to create postman collection and export it as json
+Create a postman collection and export it as JSON:

 ![postman create collection](img/postman_create_collection.png)

-just right click and export given Collection to some file,
+Right click and export the given Collection to a file,
-I've saved it into `~/Downloads/API-Health.postman_collection.json`
+In this example, it is saved into `~/Downloads/API-Health.postman_collection.json`

-Now we can create new testkube based on saved Postman Collection:
+Now we can create a new TestKube based on the saved Postman Collection.

-## Create new TestKube test script
+## **Create a New Testkube Test Script**

 ```sh
 kubectl testkube scripts create --name api-incluster-test --file ~/Downloads/API-Health.postman_collection.json --type postman/collection